Hera-system/webhook/README.md

 * All requests are processed asynchronously.
 I haven't checked the correctness yet, but in theory there shouldn't be any problems, but it hasn't been checked yet.
 * The operability of the basic authentication was not checked.
 * Outputs the result of the command execution, including to the console.
 I don't know how to fix it yet.
-* Saves the file to `FileExecute` with permissions 700.
+* Saves the file to `FileExecute`.
 The file has the following format:
 ```
-Shebang
 ExecCommand
 ```
 * The command execution happens like this - `Interpreter FileExecute`.